openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

 From this page you can :ref:`create<Create a Group Configuration>`, :ref:`edit<Edit a Group Configuration>`, and :ref:`delete<Delete a Group Configuration>` group configurations.
-You can also :ref:`view experiments that use a group configuration<View Experiments that Use a Group Configuration>`.
+You can also :ref:`view content experiments that use a group configuration<View Experiments that Use a Group Configuration>`.

 .. _Create a Group Configuration: